bluss/rustfaq/README.md

 The intuitive explanation is that `U: 'static` means that “U does not contain references”.

+*Almost.* It’s “U does not contain references, except `'static` ones.”
+More formally, we can say that we have an indefinite lease on values of type `U` and there is no point in the program where the value goes invalid.

 **Note** it does not mean that values of `U` are in a static variable or must live forever!
 It means that we **are allowed to** keep them around forever.
 But we don't have to.
 There are no strings attached and no best-used-before-date, because `'static` is the longest lifetime there is in a Rust program.

-*Almost.* It's “U does not contain references, except `'static` ones.”
-More formally, we can say that we have an indefinite lease on values of type `U` and there is no point in the program where the value goes invalid.